 |Rocker cover gasket replacement||110||Moderately difficult||16|

 |VVT solenoid replacement||303||Easy||36|

 |Drive axle (1)||435||Difficult||65|

-As you can see, there is quite a difference between shop costs and the DIY cost.
-DIY will save you a ton, but bear in mind you’ll need special tools and knowledge to attempt some of these repairs.
+As you can see, there is quite a difference between shop and DIY costs.
+DIY will save you a ton, but remember – you’ll need special tools and knowledge to attempt some of these repairs.